touying-typ/touying/src/configs.typ

 ///
 /// - zero-margin-footer (bool): Whether to show the full footer (with negative padding).
 The default value is `true`.
 ///
 /// - auto-offset-for-heading (bool): Whether to add an offset relative to slide-level for headings.
+The default value is `false`.
 ///
 /// - enable-pdfpc (bool): Whether to add `<pdfpc-file>` label for querying.
 ///